RasaHQ/rasa/docs/api/interpreter.rst

 Which corresponds to a message ``"I want to add milk and salt to my list"``.

-If you want to specify the intent confidence you can use
+If you want to specify the intent confidence, you can use:

 .. code-block:: bash

     /deny@0.825

 Which feeds the intent ``greet`` with confidence ``0.825``.
-Combining confidence and entities
+Combining confidence and entities:

 .. code-block:: bash